Sally Field: Philanthropy and activism

 In 2005, Field was diagnosed with osteoporosis.
 Her diagnosis led her to create the "Rally with Sally for Bone Health" campaign with support from Roche and GlaxoSmithKline that controversially co-promoted Boniva, a bisphosphonate treatment for osteoporosis.
 Field's campaign encouraged the early diagnosis of such conditions through technology such as bone-density scans.

 In 2005, Field received the Golden Plate Award of the American Academy of Achievement presented in recognition of her lifetime of contributions to the arts as well as her dedication as a social activist.

 During her acceptance speech at the 2007 Emmy Awards, when she won for Outstanding Lead Actress in a Drama Series, Field said: "If the mothers ruled the world, there would be no goddamn wars in the first place."
 Fox Broadcasting Company, which aired the show, cut the sound and picture after the word "god" and did not return camera/sound to the stage until after Field finished talking.
 An e-mail statement from the company the day after the incident explained that the censorship of Field's speech (among two other censorship incidents during the award ceremony) occurred because "some language during the live broadcast may have been considered inappropriate by some viewers.
 As a result, Fox's broadcast standards executives determined it appropriate to drop sound and picture during those portions of the show."

+On December 13, 2019, Field was arrested along with other protesters who were taking part in one of Jane Fonda's Fire Drill Fridays climate change demonstrations in Washington, D.C.

-Field is an advocate for women's rights.
-She has served on the board of directors of Vital Voices Global Partnership, an international women's NGO, and has co-hosted the Global Leadership Awards six times.
-A Democrat, Field supported Hillary Clinton's bid for the Democratic Party nomination in the 2008 presidential election, and Kamala Harris’s 2024 presidential campaign.
+A Democrat, Field supported Hillary Clinton's bid for the Democratic Party's nomination in the 2008 presidential election, and Kamala Harris’s 2024 presidential campaign.